How to Find the Best Protein Powder for Women After Delivery

 What Is the Best Protein Powder for Women After Delivery?

-Many protein powders contain ingredients known to cause painful side effects for moms and possibly long-term health problems for infants.
+Many protein powders contain ingredients that might cause gut health issues for mothers and infants.

-Among these potentially harmful ingredients are food additives and protein concentrates and isolates.
+Among these concerning ingredients are food additives and protein concentrates and isolates.

 🚫 Avoid Food Additives

-Regularly eating emulsifiers like lecithin, thickeners like carrageenan, artificial sweeteners like sucralose can not only upset your stomach, but also alter the composition and function of your gut microbiome (North Clin Istanb, 2020).
+Regularly consuming emulsifiers, thickeners, artificial sweeteners, and other ultra-processed additives might alter the composition and function of your gut microbiome (North Clin Istanb, 2020).

-Poor infant gut health, in turn, is linked to increased risk of metabolic disorders such as obesity and diabetes (Diabetologia, 2016).
+Changes in infant gut health, in turn, might lead to increased risk of metabolic disorders such as obesity and diabetes later in life (Diabetologia, 2016).

 ⚠️ Here is a list of the most common food additives in protein supplements: